– By Angelique Praat –

-While working at Career Education Corporation (CEC), Shelly was co-opted to work on a project with SIMTICS, which at that time no-one in the USA had heard of.
-A senior executive at CEC had stumbled on SIMTICS during an internet search while looking for a simulation platform to add value to the clinical skills courses in their medical imaging programs.
+While working at Career Education Corporation (CEC), Shelly was co-opted to work on a project to create online ultrasound simulations using the SIMTICS platform, a product that no-one in the USA had heard of at that time.
+A senior executive at CEC had stumbled on SIMTICS during an internet search while looking for simulation-based resources to add value to the clinical skills courses in their medical imaging programs.

 Shelly is a seasoned radiographer and sonographer, with experience in senior leadership, instructional design, and post-secondary and continuing education.
 Her mission on the SIMTICS project was to help design sonography and radiography simulations.

-Stowing her skepticism, Shelly began working with the SIMTICS simulation developers.
+Stowing her skepticism, Shelly began working with the SIMTICS simulation developers and medical specialists.
 They picked her brains about what sonography and radiography students needed to learn, what concepts they particularly struggled with, and what types of scans were often hard or impossible for students to experience during their education program.
 As she started visualizing how the software might work.
 Shelly realized there just might be some merit in using online simulation to learn allied health skills.

 To Shelly, this clearly demonstrated something she had wanted reassurance about: virtual learning did produce real-life results.